 COVID Information & Resources

-Campus Updates Sept.
-27th: COVID Testing, Vaccine Clinics & Face Covering Requirments for Fall Semester
+Campus Updates October 27nd: COVID Testing & Face Covering Requirments

 Otero College is extending its face-covering mandate indefinitely and asks that all faculty, staff and students wear face coverings for indoor group settings and when in close proximity to others.
 As students from across the country and across the world have made their way back to campus, we are taking extra precautions to ensure that our campus remains safe, preventing any possible transmission of COVID.